 You may not know it but around 80% of all communication is actually non-verbal.
-Body language, eye contact, smiles; all of these things say much more about us as a person than any sentence we can string together.
+Body language, eye contact, smile; all of these things say much more about us as a person than any sentence we can string together.

 The smile is the most recognised gesture in the body’s non-verbal arsenal and is the key to almost every situation a child can come across.
-Keeping your child’s teeth clean and their smile bright are very important and here are a few reasons why:
+Keeping your child’s teeth clean and their smile bright is very important and here are a few reasons why:

 A good smile says you take care of yourself

 When we smile, it gives people a window into the innermost workings of our bodies and our routines.
-You may not have thought about it before but teeth probably say more about you that any other part of your body.
+You may not have thought about it before but teeth probably say more about you than any other part of your body.
 Keeping them clean and fresh is essential to the way others interact with your child.
 An electric toothbrush for kids is a great idea to help do this quickly and easily, making brushing fun in the process.